shenhuiying2017/azure-docs.es-es/articles/resource-manager-supported-services.md

 <properties
-   pageTitle="Servicios compatibles con Resource Manager | Microsoft Azure" description="Describe los proveedores de recursos que admiten el Administrador de recursos, sus esquemas y las versiones disponibles de API y las regiones que pueden hospedar los recursos." services="azure-resource-manager" documentationCenter="na" authors="tfitzmac"
+   pageTitle="Resource Manager supported services | Microsoft Azure" description="Describes the resource providers that support Resource Manager, their schemas and available API versions, and the regions that can host the resources." services="azure-resource-manager" documentationCenter="na" authors="tfitzmac"